-KISD’s Annual end-of-year awards assembly was held on Friday, May 24, in the Performing Arts Center at Krum High School.
-Krum ISD Education Foundation board members, Bret McDaniel, Dan Reed, and chair, Stacy McDaniel, attended the ceremonies to present the 2019 grants for Technology and Instructional Initiatives.
+KISD’s annual end-of-year awards assembly was held on Friday, May 24, in the Performing Arts Center at Krum High School.
+Krum ISD Education Foundation board members Bret McDaniel, Dan Reed, Stacy McDaniel attended the ceremonies to present the 2019 grants for Technology and Instructional Initiatives.

 Educator Sabrina Hendrickson at the Krum Early Education Center was awarded an Instructional Initiative Grant in the amount of $985 titled “Character Counts” for a school wide character and anti-bullying education assembly.